SanjayKumarr/MindMath/README.md

 # MindMath

-#### A Sugarlabs activity developed under Google Summer of Code '17 that helps you learn math tricks to do quick math in your mind.

 MindMath is an interactive approach by which users of age 9 and above can learn speedy math tricks (also called as Vedic math) and do the math as fast as a calculator.
 The user can play MindMath for about 15 - 20 minutes a day to learn and practice a new trick.
 After which the user can take up a challenge with a calculator and validate their learning and also improve their speed.
 They can also revisit any completed trick and play them at any point in time.

 To start with, we have 8 tricks added to the activity.